JaredJomar/Projects/TampermonkeyProjects/Youtube/YouTubePlaylistDialogEnhancer/readme.md

 # YouTube Playlist Dialog Enhancer

-Enhance YouTube's playlist management with modern search and improved dialog layout.
+Enhances the YouTube playlist dialog with search functionality and improved layout.

 ---

 ## Features

-### 🔍 Smart Search
+### 🔍 Playlist Search
-- Instant playlist filtering
+- Instant playlist filtering as you type
-- Auto-populate channel names
+- Auto-populates with channel name
-- Search history support
+- Clear search with one click

-### 📱 Modern Interface
+### 📱 Improved Dialog Interface
-- Centered dialog (700x500px)
+- Centered dialog with fixed dimensions (700x500px)
-- Improved scrolling behavior
+- Enhanced scrolling behavior
-- Clean visual organization
+- Cleaner visual organization

-### ⚡ Quick Actions
+### ⚡ Smart Playlist Creation
+- Auto-populates new playlist title with channel name
-- One-click playlist creation
+- One-click title clearing
-- Instant playlist filtering
+- Streamlined playlist management
-- Keyboard shortcuts support

 ---

 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/) browser extension
-2. Click [here](#) to install the script (link coming soon)
+2. Create a new script in Tampermonkey and paste the code
-3. Configure settings using the Tampermonkey menu
+3. Save and enable the script

 ---

-## Settings
+## How It Works

-Access the settings through Tampermonkey menu to customize:
-- Dialog dimensions
-- Search behavior
-- Visual preferences
+- **Search Bar**: Filters your playlists as you type
+- **Dialog Positioning**: Centers the playlist dialog on screen for better visibility
+- **Auto-population**: Uses the current video's channel name to pre-fill fields

 ---

 ## Version History

-### v0.1
+### v0.0.1
 - Initial release with search functionality
 - Centered dialog implementation
-- Auto-population of channel names
+- Auto-population of channel names in search and new playlist dialogs

 ---